Nishanth9702/DATA-606-Capstone-Project/README.md

-# DATA-606-Capstone-Project - A Study of Detecting COVID-19 Severity using Lung Ultrasonography

-A Study of Detecting COVID-19 Severity Using Lung Ultrasonography
+# A Study of Detecting COVID-19 Severity Using Lung Ultrasonography

 Team C